WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-plugin-developers.md

 :::info

-A great demo with WordPress Playground, might require that you load default content for your plugin and theme, including images and other assets.
+A great demo with WordPress Playground might require that you load default content for your plugin and theme, including images and other assets.
 Check out the [Providing content for your demo](/guides/providing-content-for-your-demo) guide to learn more about this.

 :::